South Africa

 2015-2019: Growth Period

-Sustained expansion in bilateral trade driven by complementary economic structures, with Mozambique leveraging its comparative advantages in key sectors.
+Sustained expansion in bilateral trade driven by complementary economic structures, with Mozambique leveraging its comparative advantages in petroleum gases and other gaseous hydrocarbons: liquefied, natural gas.

 2010-2015: Foundation Building